Why The Fed's Balance Sheet Unwinding Won't Roil The Markets

 (Source: St. Louis Federal Reserve)

 Accordingly, it is now wholly infeasible for the Fed to manipulate short-term interest rates through changes to the supply of reserves, given the amount in the system are around 260x higher from the September 2008 level.
-Now the federal funds rate is set by adjusting specific rates it pays on excess and required reserves held within the Fed, as well as the rate applied to reverse repurchase agreements.
+Now the Federal Funds rate is set by adjusting specific rates it pays on excess and required reserves held within the Fed, as well as the rate applied to reverse repurchase agreements.
 Most, and maybe all, FOMC members seem content with the current rate-setting system in place, which, in turn, means higher levels of reserves in circulation moving forward and a larger balance sheet.

 To continue the current system of effectuating monetary policy, and to ensure that it works, the banking system must have a sufficient level of reserves.
 The Fed first began adjusting the interest rate on bank reserves back in December 2008.
 By the end of that month, reserves were at $848 billion.
 Nominal GDP has increased by 31.2% since, which would put the minimal amount of bank reserves at $1.11 trillion today.